-The Data EEPROM and Flash program memory are readable and writable during normal operation (full VDD range).
+Data EEPROM memory is readable and writable and the Flash program memory (PIC16F685/PIC16F689/PIC16F690 only) is readable during normal operation (full VDD range).
 These memories are not directly mapped in the register file space.
 Instead, they are indirectly addressed through the Special Function Registers (SFRs).
 There are six SFRs used to access these memories:

 - EECON1

 - EECON2

 - EEDAT

-- EEDATH
+- EEDATH (PIC16F685/PIC16F689/PIC16F690 only)

-- EEADR
+- FEADR

-- EEADRH (bit 4 on PIC16F886/PIC16F887 only)
+- EEADRH (PIC16F685/PIC16F689/PIC16F690 only)

 When interfacing the data memory block, EEDAT holds the 8-bit data for read/write, and EEADR holds the address of the EEDAT location being accessed.
-These devices have 256 bytes of data EEPROM with an address range from 0h to 0FFh.
+These devices, except for the PIC16F631, have 256 bytes of data EEPROM with an address range from 0h to 0FFh.
+The PIC16F631 has 128 bytes of data EEPROM with an address range from 0h to 07Fh.

-When accessing the program memory block of the PIC16F886/PIC16F887 devices, the EEDAT and EEDATH registers form a 2-byte word that holds the 14-bit data for read/write, and the EEADR and EEADRH registers form a 2-byte word that holds the 12-bit address of the EEPROM location being read.
-The PIC16F882 devices have 2K words of program EEPROM with an address range from 0h to 07FFh.
-The PIC16F883/PIC16F884 devices have 4K words of program EEPROM with an address range from 0h to 0FFFh.
+When accessing the program memory block of the PIC16F685/PIC16F689/PIC16F690 devices, the EEDAT and EEDATH registers form a 2-byte word that holds the 14-bit data for read/write, and the EEADR and EEADRH registers form a 2-byte word that holds the 12-bit address of the EEPROM location being read.
+These devices (PIC16F685/PIC16F689/PIC16F690) have 4K words of program EEPROM with an address range from 0h to 0FFFh.
 The program memory allows one-word reads.